kr-nn/obsidian-ntfy-reminders/README.md

 I do **not** know JavaScript.
 I do **not** know how Obsidian plugins work.
 This plugin is held together with vibes, logs, and a stubborn need to get reminders out of my notes and into my phone via **ntfy**.
 Use at your own delight/risk 😄

+bonus: included a non-vibecoded nixos module to make obsidian run in a webbrowser
 ---

 ## How to use